m00g3n/cluster-inventory/docs/contributor/testing-strategy.md

 7. Unit tests have to be executed as fast as possible to minimize roundtrip times.
 Long running tests should be excluded from requently executed test runs and be triggered periodically (e.g. 4 times a day)

 ### Integration Testing
-1. The PO together with the team create an registry of implemented business features and define for each feature a suitable test scenario.
+1. The PO and the team create a registry of implemented business features and define a suitable test scenario for each feature.
 2. Create a separate test suite for integration testing.
 3. Each test scenario is implemented in a separte test case.
 Use the Kubebuilder Test Framework and others to create test cases that interact with the Kubernetes cluster.
 4. Test the interaction and integration of your custom resources, controllers, and other components with the Kubernetes API.